Fortinet FN-TRAN-GC Compatible 1000BASE-T Copper SFP Module

 100 m

-FN-TRAN-GC Fortinet compatible 1 GE SFP RJ45 transceiver module
+Fortinet FN-TRAN-GC compatible Gigabit copper SFP RJ45 transceiver module, industrial temperature

 Fortinet compatible FN-TRAN-GC - Key Features